isramv/d8_materialize_presentation/README.md

 - I started this theme when Drupal was Beta.
 - Understanding YML files.
 - D8 theme is a mix of D7 theming and D8.
-- You don't have global variables anymore.
+- You don't have "global variables" anymore.
 - drupal\_add\_css and drupal\_add\_js not supported.

 ## The Cool stuff:

-- twig
+- Twig
 - Services
-- Dependency injection.

 ## Useful resources: